-- the OE will be under a legal obligation to register on the OE Register by the end of the transitional period (or qualify for exemption); AND - the Secretary of State can, by notice, require the OE to apply to register on the OE Register.
+The OE will be under a legal obligation to register on the OE Register by 31 January 2023 (or qualify for exemption).

+The Secretary of State can, by notice, require the OE to, register on the OE Register.

-If the OE makes a transfer, grants a lease for more than seven years or grants a legal charge out of a qualifying estate at any time on or after 28 February 2022 but before the end of the transitional period it will be required to disclose information about itself and the relevant dispositions to the Registrar by the end of the transitional period irrespective of whether it will be under an obligation to register on the OE Register at the end of that period.
+If the OE makes a transfer, grants a lease for more than seven years or grants a legal charge out of the qualifying estate at any time between 28 February 2022 and 31 January 2023 (both dates inclusive) it will be required to disclose information about itself and the relevant dispositions to the Registrar by 31 January 2023 or, if earlier, as part of its application to register on the OE, Register.

-The Land Registrar will be under a duty to place an OE Restriction against all titles to qualifying estates registered to OEs as soon as reasonably possible and in any event before the end of the transitional period.
-The restriction will not take effect until the end of the transitional period.
+The Land Registrar will be under a duty to place an OE Restriction against tile to the qualifying estate as soon as reasonably possible and in any event by 31 January 2023.
+The restriction will not take effect until 1 February 2023.

-During remaining period of the OE's ownership
+2. During remaining period of the OE's